Omarraita/MI_prediction/README.md

 pip install pytorch-gradcam (for the gradcam visualization)

 # Data preparation
 Clone this repository into your base_folder.
-Download and extract Raw_Data containing raw and labelled angiographic images from https://drive.switch.ch/index.php/s/367fkbeytfy24d8/authenticate (requires a password).
+To run the data augmentation, download and extract Raw_Data containing raw and labelled angiography images from https://drive.switch.ch/index.php/s/367fkbeytfy24d8/authenticate (requires a password).
 We expect the directory structure to be the following: base_folder/Raw_Data/
   Raw/